knowark/pentakrat/info/docs/README.md

 Pentakrat uses *blockchain technology* to permanently and transparently record the bonds of trust established between *Leaders* and their *Supporters* in the context of fulfilling a determined *Mission*.
 A *Mission* is any cause that has value for the community within a defined period and that requires the coordinated effort of some of its members.
-Technically, each *Mission* is a *Smart Contract* of the chains of *Trust* build up by the relationship established when a *Supporter* chooses his *Leader*.
+Technically, each *Mission* is a *Smart Contract* of the chains of *Trust* built up by the relationships that are formed when a *Supporter* chooses his *Leader*.
 This precise encounter is *Pentakrat's* essence, as it creates the *Non-Fungible Token (NFT)* that supports its ecosystem.
 For this community, *Trust* is worth more than gold.